 “I am both excited and humbled to work at Sweet Louise.
 I really value how focused this organisation is on the needs and well being of it’s members.”

-Support Coordinator Auckland and Northland.
+Support Coordinator Waikato and Bay of Plenty

 Sarah worked in financial services for 15 years before joining the Sweet Louise team.
 After changing her work-life balance, Sarah now has a portfolio of small accounting clients.

 “The Sweet Louise team is very special and I love working with such an incredible and team.
 Everyone is there for the same reason and working towards the same goal.

 I grew up with the Perkins family so working for Sweet Louise is very personal to me.
 It’s something I’m passionate about and love that I can be a part of such an important organisation.
 What Sweet Louise does for women and men living with secondary breast cancer is simply amazing.”